Mistletoe-git/REAPS/README.md

   logger.wandb.offline=True
 ```

-## 🧪 NK3R Peptide Binder Design via Iterative Hallucination
+## 🧪 NK3R peptide binder design via iterative hallucination

 We provide a Jupyter notebook that reproduces the NK3R peptide binder design pipeline described in the paper.

 The notebook is located at: `NK3R_hallu_pep_binder_design/NK3R_Xpep_binder_design_pipeline.ipynb`

-This notebook shows how REAPS is integrated into an iterative hallucination pipeline for peptide binder design, including backbone generation, receptor-conditioned sequence design, and multi-round structural refinement.
+This notebook shows how REAPS is integrated into an iterative hallucination pipeline for peptide binder design, including scaffold hallucination, REAPS-guided sequence design, and iterative structural refinement.

 Running this pipeline requires additional dependencies, including [Boltz-2](https://github.com/jwohlwend/boltz), [PyRosetta](https://www.pyrosetta.org/), [ColabFold](https://github.com/YoshitakaMo/localcolabfold), and [HighFold](https://github.com/hongliangduan/HighFold).

 ## 🙏 Acknowledgements

-The core implementation of this repository is built upon [UniIF](https://arxiv.org/abs/2405.18968), with modifications and extensions for receptor-aware peptide binder design.
+The core implementation of this repository is built upon [UniIF](https://arxiv.org/abs/2405.18968), with modifications and extensions for all-atom receptor-aware peptide binder sequence design.

 The source code of UniIF is available at https://github.com/A4Bio/ProteinInvBench.
 We sincerely thank the authors for their valuable contributions to the community.